zebulon0/covid-automation/README.md

 Go to https://www.python.org/downloads/ and download the latest python release

-For first time enter `python -m pip install PyYAML` into command prompt
+For first time enter `python -m pip install PyYAML` into the command prompt

 # How to run
-Enter `covid_automation.py` into the terminal and watch the magic happen
+Enter `covid_automation.py` into the command prompt and watch the magic happen